-[Consultant to add others as applicable]

 Quality Assurance

 Concrete finishers: Skilled personnel with a minimum of five years of proven satisfactory experience finishing concrete of comparable size and scope.

 Engage the manufacturers' representative for on Site supervision prior to, during, and after applications.
 Verify that the specified Products are correctly applied and the amounts and finishing procedures comply with the manufacturer's printed instructions for the Work.